LATEST: We are running Ku Nye Level 1 in July 2022. Details here.

 Nye Techniques include kneading, rubbing and pressing muscles and tendons, and the application of pressure to various points and channels.

 Our Ku Nye courses are taught by trained, experienced and practising Ku Nye therapists

 For a quick video intro click here.

-Ku Nye belongs to the fourth category of TTM treatment (application of external therapies) and is used to maintain or restore harmonious balance.
-It can be combined with other external therapies such as moxabustion, stick therapy, cupping, Lums bathing therapy, stone and shell massage, and the use of compresses.
-Each therapy complements and reinforces the rewarding results of Ku Nye.
+Ku Nye helps maintain or restore harmonious balance.
+It can be combined with other external therapies such as moxabustion, stick therapy, cupping, Lum bathing therapy, stone and shell massage, and compresses.

 Ku Nye is particularly effective on deeply ingrained pain resulting from imbalances elsewhere in the body, and facilitates the overcoming of grief and traumatic experiences.

 To fully qualify in Ku Nye there are three levels of certified training.